The Bondage Jukebox is a collection of tunes and albums featuring lyrics, either explicit or

 Bob Weir enjoys the ride with her "black leather and gold spike suspenders / and your chain, your black whip and

-pets," while "cold iron shackles, ball and chain" kicks off "Jed."
+pets," while he wants to tie her down in "Rain," and "cold iron shackles, ball and chain" kicks off "Jed."

 Let's get industrial with an approach that merges the best of NIN and DM.